kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 ## Event types

-Kyma Eventing supports both Cloud Events and legacy events.
+Eventing supports both Cloud Events and legacy events.
 Kyma converts legacy events to Cloud Events and adds the `sap.kyma.custom` prefix.

 For a Subscription Custom Resource, the fully qualified event type takes the form of `sap.kyma.custom.commerce.order.created.v1`.
 The event type is composed of the following components: